%3Aformat(webp)%2Fgal%2Fprovider%2Fg%2Fo%2Fgolondrina__3_of_24_55_21891.jpg&w=1920&q=75)

 You MUST NOT bring any agricultural or plant materials or any unprocessed food products to the islands.
 To avoid problems at customs and bag check we suggest only traveling to Galápagos with pre-wrapped snack products such as chocolate bars, etc. Food is plentiful and freshly cooked on your Galapatours cruise, with a wide range of choice on offer to suit all tastes - you really don't need to bring anything with you!

-US, Canadian and Australian citizens do not need a visa for tourist stays of less than 90 days in Ecuador.
-Upon entry, the passport must be valid for at least 6 months.
-To enter Galapagos, the first official requirement is a valid Ecuadorian tourist visa stamp in your passport - this should have been issued to you upon arrival to mainland Ecuador.
+Entering Galapagos: To enter Galápagos, the first official requirement is a valid Ecuadorian tourist visa stamp in your passport - this should have been issued to you upon arrival to mainland Ecuador.

 The Galápagos National Park Entrance fee is levied on all visitors to the islands.
-For foreign visitors, the entry fee is currently 100 USD per person (50 USD for children under 12 years old), but will be increased to 200 USD per person (100 USD for children) from 1 August 2024 onwards.
+For foreign visitors, the entry fee is 200 USD per person (100 USD for children under 12 years old).
 If you are a citizen of a country in South America you might pay less, check here for more information.

 Important: This fee must be paid, in cash, at the airport of arrival.
+Payment by card is possible, but a surcharge will apply.
 If you do not pay, you will not be allowed to leave the terminal - so please make sure you have the means to pay the Galápagos entrance fee!
 Therefore, the payment of this entrance fee is indispensable to take part in a Galapagos cruise.

 The entrance fees collected will be allocated to various local entities to support sustainability and community development in the Galápagos Islands.
 The proceeds are split between several important institutions as follows: